Toxu-ru/discourse-signatures-master/README.md

 ## TODO

 - Figure out a way so the user doens't have to refresh te browser to change the `see signatures` options.
-- Cache the cooked signatures
+- Cache the cooked signatures (interests)